 I offer free 15 minute phone consultations to answer any additional questions you might have.

-My training methods are rooted in improving your relationship and communication with your dog.
-I believe there is a time and place for all methods of training except for fear and intimidation techniques.
-The methods I use always depend on your dogs personality, and what types of behaviours we are trying to encourage or discourage.
+Kristina’s training methods are rooted in improving your relationship and communication with your dog.
+She believes there is a time and place for all methods of training except for fear and intimidation techniques.
+The methods she uses always depends on your dogs personality, and what types of behaviours you are trying to encourage or discourage.

 Yes, positive reinforcement is essential to a dog understanding what behaviour is good and which behaviours they should continue.
-Positive reinforcement can be in the form of food, affection or play, and while I use all 3, I do try to phase out food as quickly as possible.
+Positive reinforcement can be in the form of food, affection or play, and while we use all 3, we do try to phase out food as quickly as possible.
 Your love and affection should be the most important reward.
-My methods and techniques will always be customized and catered to your dog’s needs..
+Our methods and techniques will always be customized and catered to your dog’s needs..